OAI/learn.openapis.org/specification/content.md

 ## The Media Type Object

-The [Media Type Object](https://spec.openapis.org/oas/v3.1.0#media-type-object) describes the structure of the content and provides examples for documentation and mocking purposes (examples are dealt with in the [Documentation page](docs)).
+The [Media Type Object](https://spec.openapis.org/oas/v3.1.0#media-type-object) describes how the content will be represented when using a specific media type, and provides examples for documentation and mocking purposes.
+Examples are dealt with in the [Documentation page](docs).

-The structure is described in the `schema` field explained next.
+The structure is described in the `schema` field, explained in the next section.

 ```yaml
 content: